dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ![My First Article Draft](https://res.cloudinary.com/dkbxegavp/image/upload/v1591819376/dev.to%20posts/Screen_Shot_2020-06-10_at_1.01.56_PM_ovbijo.png)

 I can edit and `git push` again, and the draft will update.
-When I'm ready to publish, I add the `published: true` to the top of my Markdown:
+When I'm ready to publish, I add `published: true` to the top of my YAML front matter:

 ```markdown
 ---